misiekdoi/Holotythe/README.md

 ## Additional info ##

-This project is fan made.
+This project is a made for entertainment :)

 ©2023 Den of Imagination